jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-06.md

-IO AND JUPITER
+---
+title: "Io and Jupiter"
+weight: 5
+c: "darkslategray"
+description: "Texts from ancient civilizations"
+---

 There is a grove in Thessaly, enclosed on every side with crags, precipitous,— on which a forest grows—and this is called the Vale of Tempe—through this valley flows the River Peneus, white with foaming waves,